shuozhixu/Modelling_2024/README.md

 ) and [this page](https://docs.lammps.org/compute_born_matrix.html).
 - MC package.
 This is to generate materials with chemical short-range order at a given temperature.
 [This paper](http://dx.doi.org/10.1103/PhysRevB.85.184203) should be cited if one uses this package.

+To build LAMMPS with these three packages, use the file `lmp_mbecmc.sh`.
+First, cd to any directory on OSCER, e.g., \$HOME, then

+	sh lmp_mbecmc.sh

+Note that the second command in `lmp_mbecmc.sh` will load a module.
+If one cannot load it, try `module purge` first.

+Once the `sh` run is finished, we will find a file `lmp_mpi` in the `lammps_mbecmc/src` directory on OSCER.
+And that is the LAMMPS executable with MANYBODY, EXTRA-COMPUTE, and MC packages.

 Note: if we use the sbatch files from [LAMMPSatOU](https://github.com/ANSHURAJ11/LAMMPSatOU), we may want to change the walltime (default: 12 hours) and/or number of cores (default: 16).
 For this project, we use

 	#SBATCH --time=200:00:00